lokalized/lokalized-java/README.md

 accepting loading options may lower or raise these defaults; the loader's hard maximum nesting depth is 128.
 The total input-byte limit also applies to single-resource `Path` and `InputStream` parsing, while it cannot apply to a `Reader` because the original byte representation is unavailable.
 A single-resource parse consumes one localized strings file from its file-count budget.
+Discovery-based filesystem and classpath loads examine at most 100,000 entries by default;
+this limit is configurable up to 1,000,000.
+Explicit locale-to-resource maps and single-resource parsing enumerate no candidates and do not consume the discovery budget.
 Input streams are decoded as strict UTF-8, and blank or BOM-only localized strings files are rejected - use `{}` for an intentionally empty localized strings file.

 Classpath loading normally uses the classloader's package-resource discovery and does not sweep every classpath root.
 Some JAR creation tools omit directory entries, which makes their packages invisible to ordinary discovery.
 Enable